nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Pros: Will result in fewer unexpected bugs since input is expected to be optional.
     * Cons: Harder to implement.

-### Adding a remark
+### Adding a remark to people `remark`

 #### Implementation

+The remark mechanism is facilitated by RemarkCommand and RemarkCommandParser.
+It allows users to add a remark to a person in their contact list by the index number shown in their displayed contact list.

-The following activity diagram summarizes what happens when a user executes an add remark command on a specified person:
+The following activity diagram summarizes what happens when a user executes a remark command on a specified person:

 ![RemarkActivityDiagram](images/RemarkActivityDiagram.png)

-The add remark mechanism will add remark to a contact specified by a given index.
+The remark mechanism will add a remark to a person specified by a given index.
 If a remark already exists, the new remark will overwrite the old remark.

 During `RemarkCommand#execute`, a new `Person` object will be created.
-For all of its properties (e.g. `Name`) except for `Remark`, the values will remain the same as the original person's properties.
+The values will remain the same for all of a person contact details (e.g. `Name`) except for `Remark`.

 #### Usage

-Given below is an example usage scenario and how the add remark mechanism behaves at each step.
+Given below is an example usage scenario and how the remark mechanism behaves at each step.

 Step 1.
-The user executes `remark 1 r/She likes coding` command to add the remark field to the first person.
+The user executes `remark 1 r/She likes coding` command to add a remark to the first person in the displayed contact list.

 Step 2. `RemarkCommandParser#parse` will then parse the arguments provided.
-In this example, a new `RemarkCommand` object will be created after parsing.
+A new `RemarkCommand` object will be created after parsing.

-The following sequence diagram briefly shows how the parser operation works:
+The following sequence diagram briefly shows how the RemarkCommandParser operation works:

 ![RemarkParserSequenceDiagram](images/RemarkParserSequenceDiagram.png)